- About Us

 Your doctor may choose to remove your benign mole through:

-Excision: The mole is cut out or shaved away, often requiring a small number of stitches.
+Excision: The mole is cut out and usually requires one or two layers of stitches.

 Your doctor will choose the best treatment based on the size, colour and location of the mole.